atrosekta/rust-electrical-wiki/content/fullbook.md

 Notes:

-- 2rW is only required if you want the visual effect.
-They will ignite things with 1rW but you won't see the spark effect
+- 2rW is only required for the visual sparking effect.
+They will ignite things with only 1rW.
-- They can be used to ignite the camp fire, carvable pumpkin, chinese lantern, hobo barrel, jack o lanterns, lanterns, large furnace, small furnace, electrical furnace, small oil refinery, fireplace, tuna can lamp, fireworks, sky lanterns,candles, beancan grenade and satchel charge
+- They can be used to ignite the camp fire, carvable pumpkin, chinese lantern, hobo barrel, jack o lanterns, lanterns, large furnace, small furnace, electrical furnace, small oil refinery, fireplace, tuna can lamp, fireworks, sky lanterns,candles, beancan grenade and satchel charge.
 - They take damage when they are on.
-They have enough health to last for 16 to 17 minutes
+They have enough health to last for 16 to 17 minutes.
-- Can be placed on any angled surface and the ground
+- Can be placed on any angled surface and the ground.

 ---